awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 When you import key material into a CMK, the CMK is permanently associated with that key material\.
 You can [reimport the same key material](#reimport-key-material), but you cannot import different key material into that CMK\.
 Also, you cannot [enable automatic key rotation](rotate-keys.md) for a CMK with imported key material\.
 However, you can [manually rotate a CMK](rotate-keys.md#rotate-keys-manually) with imported key material\.

 **Can't decrypt with any other CMK**
-When you encrypt data under a KMS CMK, the ciphertext cannot be decrypted with any other CMK\.
-This is true even when you import the same key material into a different CMK\.
+When you encrypt data under a CMK, the ciphertext cannot be decrypted with any other CMK, even when you import the same key material into a different CMK\.
+This is a security feature of AWS KMS customer master keys\.

+The only exception is [multi\-Region keys](multi-region-keys-overview.md), which are designed to be interoperable\.
+For details, see [Why aren't all CMKs with imported key material interoperable?](multi-region-keys-import.md#mrk-import-why)\.

 **No portability or escrow features**
 The ciphertexts that AWS KMS produces are not portable\.
 AWS KMS does not support decrypting any AWS KMS ciphertext outside of AWS KMS, even if the ciphertext was encrypted under a CMK with imported key material\.
 AWS KMS does not publish the ciphertext format this task requires, and the format might change without notice\.